 |INITIAL PROPOSAL||1||0||26 Jul 2013||(see note 1)|

 - An initial proposal (maximum length 500 words) must be received and a supervisor allocated before students are confirmed into the Honours Dissertation course.
 Students successfully completing this course will normally be awarded the result of IIP and proceed to HMT4002 Honours Dissertation B.

-- Preliminary Proposal and Literature Review (maximum length 1500 words).
-Students who obtain an unsatisfactory progress report at this stage may be advised against proceeding further.
+- Students who obtain an unsatisfactory progress report at this stage may be advised against proceeding further.